Let's Clear Things Up

 Yes!
 ArmorPro plays nicely with WP Rocket, W3 Total Cache, LiteSpeed Cache, and pretty much every WordPress caching solution out there.
 We've tested extensively to make sure there are no conflicts.

-ArmorPro includes an 8G Firewall with 138 rules across 6 categories and per-rule management, brute force protection with IP logging, security headers management (including HSTS, CSP, and Permissions-Policy), REST API protection, activity logs, two-factor authentication (TOTP), passkey authentication (WebAuthn/FIDO2), country blocking, custom login URL, email notifications, auto-blacklisting of repeat offenders, and CSV export.
+ArmorPro includes a string-matching firewall with 600+ patterns across 5 categories and per-pattern management, plus an Enhanced Firewall (WAF) mode that runs before WordPress loads with ~1ms overhead.
+Also includes brute force protection with IP logging, security headers management (including HSTS, CSP, and Permissions-Policy), REST API protection, activity logs, two-factor authentication (TOTP), passkey authentication (WebAuthn/FIDO2), country blocking, custom login URL, email notifications, auto-blacklisting of repeat offenders, and CSV export.
 All features are included in every tier.

 ArmorPro tracks failed WordPress login attempts by IP address.
-After a configurable number of failures (default: 5), the IP is temporarily locked out from wp-login.php for a set duration (default: 15 minutes).
-Repeat offenders can be automatically added to a permanent blacklist after multiple lockouts.
+After a configurable number of failures (default: 3), the IP is temporarily locked out for a set duration (default: 15 minutes).
+Repeat offenders can be automatically blacklisted after multiple lockouts.
+Bot protection adds a honeypot, timestamp validation, and JS token to block automated submissions before they even count as attempts.

-ArmorPro uses a full 8G Firewall with 138 individual rules across 6 categories: bad HTTP methods (TRACE, DELETE, CONNECT), SQL injection and malicious query strings, dangerous request URIs (shell files, config access, exploit paths), known malicious user agents (scanners, scrapers, attack tools), spam referrers, and malicious cookie values.
-Each rule can be individually enabled or disabled through the Rule Management panel.
+ArmorPro uses a string-matching firewall with 600+ patterns across 5 categories: SQL injection and malicious query strings, dangerous request URIs (shell files, config access, exploit paths), known malicious user agents (120+ scanners, scrapers, attack tools), spam referrers, and IP address patterns.
+Each pattern can be individually enabled or disabled through the Pattern Manager with hit counts.
+You can also add your own custom patterns.
+The Enhanced Firewall (WAF) mode runs as a standalone PHP engine before WordPress loads via auto_prepend_file, adding only ~1ms of overhead.
 It also blocks XML-RPC requests and enforces REST API authentication.

 ArmorPro includes TOTP-based two-factor authentication for WordPress that works with any authenticator app (Google Authenticator, 1Password, Authy, etc.).
 Each WordPress user sets up 2FA from their profile with a QR code scan.
 Backup codes are provided for account recovery.
 Admins can require 2FA for specific WordPress user roles.